nschoe/nschoeslabs/articles/2016-05-26-Docker-Taming-the-Beast-Part-1.md

 Anyway, this is a detail of implementation that we are not yet ready for.

-#### What Did You Talk About Layers in the First Place?
+#### Why Did You Talk About Layers in the First Place?
 Because it's very very important to Docker, and is arguably the core feature (well, not really, processes isolation is too).
 When you create a docker container, as I said before, it has to run in its own "place", with its own set of processes (we've already covered that) and _its own filesystem_.

 And union filesystem (along with union mounts) are how it's done: when you create a new container, Docker makes use of union mounts to mount all essential files and directories (this is why/how you **do** get a classic, linux filesystem architecture inside your containers: `/`, `/etc`, `/var`, `/usr`, `/home` etc.) and by making extensive use of shadowing, it can effectively "delete" or "mask" everything that's related to the host.
 This is why you do get a `/etc` directory in your container, but you don't get your specific, host-related `/etc/file.conf`.
 In the same sense, this is how it allows you to write files in your container and not "pollute" your host environment and other containers.

-Actually, union filesystem is used extensively in another place in Docker: containers and images.
+Actually, union filesystems are used extensively in another place in Docker: containers and images.
 But this is a topic of its own, which is very often confused so I'd like to take some proper time to explain it.
 In another post.

 ## Conclusion
 Depending on your personality and expectations, you might be frustrated after reading this first article because I did not use any `docker` command.